-If you’re reading this article from prison, you probably didn’t find it yourself.
-You didn’t search with keywords “parenting from prison” on your own.
-Someone else, perhaps a caregiver for your child or a professional connected to your case saw the article, knew you were parenting from prison, and sent it to you.
+If you’re reading this article from prison, you probably didn’t find it on your own.
+That’s because, as a prisoner, you’d have limited access to the internet.
+More likely, someone else, perhaps a caregiver for your child or a professional connected to your case, saw the article, knew you were parenting from prison, printed it out, and sent it to you.

-If you’re in prison in the United States, you are one of the more than 2 million adults or juveniles incarcerated by the U.S. prison system.
-And as a prisoner, you probably don’t have internet access, and any contact you do have with your family is limited to snail mail, occasional phone calls, periodic visits, and if you’re lucky censured emails..
+In the United States, some 2.3 million people are incarcerated in the U.S. prison system.
+With little to no internet access, an inmate’s communication with family members is limited to snail mail, occasional phone calls, periodic visits, and if you’re lucky, censored emails.

-If you’re parenting from prison, no doubt you will miss key life events in your child’s life.
-You won’t be home to pack lunches, to hear the day-to-day stories, to brush her hair, to kiss him goodnight.
-And that absence is devastating to you, and to your child.
+Parenting from prison, thanks to this reality, means missing many of the key events in the life of your child.
+You won’t be home to pack lunches, hear day-to-day stories, brush her hair, or kiss him goodnight.
+And of course, your absence is devastating to both you and your child.

 But your influence does matter even from prison.
 If you are parenting from prison, you are still a mentor for your child.
-And there are ways you can you can mitigate the impact of incarceration on your child even if access is limited.
+And there are ways you can mitigate the impact of incarceration on your child even with limited access.

 So this is where you have a choice.
-You can choose to do nothing, to avoid contact with your child.
-Or, you can take measures to improve yourself and to maintain a presence in your child’s life.
+You can choose to do nothing about these limitations, stay out of contact, and become a myth to your child.
+Or, you can take measures to improve yourself and remain a presence in your child’s life.

-Narrative Writing Courses and the Arts: Did you know that some of the most famous authors served time in prison and wrote while incarcerated?
+Narrative Writing Courses and the Arts: Did you know that some of the most famous authors served time in prison, writing while incarcerated?
 O’Henry wrote 14 short stories while imprisoned for embezzlement.
-E.E.
-Cummings, author of Winnie the Pooh wrote an autobiographical novel while imprisoned in a French prison during WWI.
-Some reported that writing alleviated the boredom, kept sanity at bay.
-Others wrote because the isolation served as material for countless stories.
+The poet E.E.
+Cummings wrote an autobiographical novel while imprisoned in a French prison during WWI.
+Some writers wrote to alleviate the boredom, others to keep insanity at bay.
+Still others wrote because the isolation served as material for countless stories.

-Parenting Skill Programs: A variety of parenting programs are offered by or sponsored by the U.S. prison system.
-Parenting Inside Out is a parenting skills training program developed for criminal justice involved parents.
-The program is for incarcerated mothers and fathers who parent from prison.
-In addition, there’s a community version for parents once they leave the prison system.
-The program been effective at reducing recidivism and improves parenting skills and family relationships.
+Parenting Skill Programs: A variety of parenting programs are offered or sponsored by the U.S. prison system.
+Parenting Inside Out, for instance, is a parenting skills training program developed for parents in the criminal justice system.
+This program is for incarcerated mothers and fathers who parent from prison.
+There’s a community version of the program to help parents once they leave the prison system.
+The program has been effective in reducing recidivism and has been shown to improve parenting skills and family relationships.

 Therapy: Most prisons offer individual and group therapy.
-Therapy helps one develop greater self awareness.
-And like parenting programs, it helps to talk to other parents going through the same experiences in prison.
+Therapy helps one develop greater self-awareness.
+And like parenting programs, group therapy helps by giving you a chance to talk to other parents going through the same experiences in prison.

-Meditation and Exercise: Meditation and exercise can improve concentration, sleep, can reduce stress and anxiety, and outlook.
-Many prisons bring in yoga and meditation coaches and offer classes to inmate.
+Meditation and Exercise: Meditation and exercise can reduce stress and anxiety and may also improve your concentration, the quality of your sleep, and your general outlook.
+Many prisons bring in yoga and meditation coaches and offer classes to inmates.

 Ways You Can Support and Parent Your Child

 Be honest with your child.
+When a parent is incarcerated, children can feel a sense of guilt or responsibility, as if they caused the incarceration.
 Tell them in age-appropriate language why you’re in prison and that it’s not their fault.
-When a parent is incarcerated, children might feel a sense of guilt or responsibility, as if they caused the incarceration.
-It’s important to share with your child why you’re in prison, what you did, and what the consequence is.
-It’s also important that children understand there are choices–good choices and bad.
-By being honest, your child can feel a sense of connection because you opened up and shared something personal with them.
+It’s important to share with your child why you’re in prison, what you did, and what the consequences are.
+It’s also important that children understand there are choices–good choices and bad ones, too.
+By being honest, you offer your child a way to feel a sense of connection with you.
+That’s because you opened up and shared something personal.

 Validate your child’s feelings.
 Help your child to process his or her feelings.
 When a parent goes to prison, it’s a traumatic loss like a death.
-All of sudden, mom or dad is no longer available.
-They’re not here when a child is scared, no longer here to provide comfort or care.
-Your child can vent to a caregiver but it also helps if you encourage your child to speak freely about his or her feelings in letters, in televised visits, or through writings.
+All of a sudden, mom or dad is no longer available.
+They’re not there when the child is scared, no longer there to provide comfort or care.
+Your child can vent to a caregiver but it also helps if you encourage your child to speak freely about his or her feelings to you in letters, phone calls, and televised visits.

-Encourage your children to talk: Children can benefit from expressive writing and the arts.
-Encourage your child to write letters, to keep a journal.
-Ask them for drawings or ask a caregiver or your spouse to encourage your child to draw.
+Encourage your children to find a means of self-expression: Children can benefit from expressive writing and the arts.
+Encourage your child to write stories and keep a journal.
+Ask your child for drawings or ask a caregiver or your spouse to encourage your child to draw.

 Look into televised visits.
 Parents in prison need support.
-Parenting from prison provides many challenges and frustrations.
-Time marches on.
+Parenting from prison comes with many challenges and frustrations.
+One of the most difficult issues is the way that time marches on.
 The incarcerated parent misses key life events–birthdays, graduations, school plays, and proms.
 A parenting support group can help an incarcerated parent process feelings of loss, shame, grief, and anger.
-It can also offer constructive ideas for maintaining a parent/child relationship.
+A prison support group for parents can also offer constructive ideas for maintaining the parent/child relationship.

-Seek out parenting events.
-According to the Bureau of Prisons, the prison system provides opportunities for healthy bonding with children and families.
-Not only is it important for the children; it’s important for the parent in prison.
-It connects them to the outside, to loved ones, and gives them a positive focus, a reason to get through the incarceration.
-It also helps parents in prison practice some of the parenting skills they might learn in parenting support groups.
-An increasing number of prisons offers on-site events, family events, and even family weekends and sleepovers.
+Seek out parenting events and programs.
+The Bureau of Prisons (BOP) does provide some opportunities for healthy bonding with children and families.
+An example is the Mommy and Me Tea event held in the Federal Prison Camp (FPC) at Danbury, Connecticut.
+Another example includes the various programs that help mothers stay with their young children inside prison, for instance Mothers and Infants Together (MINT) and the Residential Parenting Program (RPP).
+Not only are these events and programs important for the children; they are important for the parent in prison.
+Parent-focused events and programs help connect prisoners to the outside, to their loved ones, and gives them a positive focus, a reason to get through the incarceration.
+Such parenting opportunities also help parents in prison practice some of the parenting skills they learn in parenting support groups in prison.
+An increasing number of prisons offer onsite parenting events, family events, and even family weekends and sleepovers.

-Maintain a level of involvement: Depending on the prison and level of security, parents in prison can maintain some involvement in their childrens’ lives.
-Prisons offer televisiting where parents in prison can visit remotely.
-Some prison will allow parents to be involved in parent/teacher communication.
-At one maximum-security prison in New York State for woman, mothers have some opportunity to participate in parent/teacher conferences, to talk with their children about homework, school problems, and upcoming events.
-The child feels less alone knowing that their parent in prison has a level of involvement and interest in their lives.
+Maintain a level of involvement: Depending on the prison and level of security, parents in prison can maintain some involvement in their children’s lives.
+Prisons may offer “televisits” where parents in prison can visit remotely.
+Some prisons will allow parents to stay involved with a child’s schoolwork through parent/teacher communication.
+At one maximum-security prison for women in New York State, mothers have can participate in parent/teacher conferences and talk with their children about homework, school problems, and upcoming school events.
+Children feel less alone knowing that their parents in prison are involved and interested in their lives.

-Incarceration doesn’t have to signal the end of a parent/child relationship.
-It is possible to parent from prison and without a question, you are a mentor for your child.
-You can influence your child, encourage them, teach them right from wrong.
-You can make them feel that they matter.
-Most importantly, you can mitigate the negative effects of incarceration and prevent your child from reproducing the patterns and behaviors that lead to criminal activity.
+Incarceration doesn’t have to signal the end of the parent/child relationship.
+It is possible to parent from prison, and there is no question that you are a mentor to your child.
+You can influence, offer encouragement, and teach your child right from wrong.
+It is still possible for you to make your child feel that s/he matters.
+Most importantly, you can lessen the negative effects of incarceration and help keep your child from repeating the patterns and behaviors that can lead to criminal activity.